InHouse-Banana/DS_NanoDegree_Final/README.md

 Further tuning lead to overfitting in the training set, which lead to Accuracy: 0.782 and F-1 Score:0.698.
 Most likely due the small size of the data.

-In terms of the feature importance, the most relevant are, in order,  'num_thumb_up', 'total_songs',  'lifetime'.
+In terms of the feature importance, the 3 most relevant are, in order,  'lifetime', 'add_friend' and 'total_songs'.

 ## Outlook and improvements: